 Selling as many tickets as possible is both a goal and a top stressor for event organizers.
-If you’ve already deployed all the promotional tactics in your playbook, consider some new ways of getting to “sold out.”
+If you’ve already deployed all the promotional tactics in your playbook, consider some new ways of expanding your reach.
 Here are 30 creative event promotion ideas to help skyrocket your ticket sales.

 1. Take advantage of event discovery sites

 Eventbrite research shows that over half of urban event-goers look to neighborhood guides for things to do.
 Reach them by making your event more discoverable on Eventbrite.
 Our promotional channels highlight high-quality, unique events around the world to put them in front of interested audiences.
 Check out the Ultimate Marketing Guide to see how you can get discovered.